SahanaManaguli/M1_EmployeeManagementSystem_App/5_Report/README.md

 ## Report

  #  Description
  * A Employee Record Management system is a software built to handle the primary housekeeping functions of a company.
-It help companies keep track of all the employees and their records.
+It help companies to keep track of all the employees and their records.
 It is used to manage the company using computerized system.

  # Requirements